Download OpenAPI specification:Download

 cursor

-type (which schema is described in our openAPI
+type (whose schema is described in our openAPI specification).page_info

 parameter).